fbernutz/die-himmelstraeumerin-blog/Content/posts/summaries-ios-interview-topics.md

 - 🔎 See [this sketchnote in full resolution](https://fbernutz.github.io/images/summaries-ios-interview-topics/swift-evolution.jpg)
 - The History of Swift [on Wikipedia][wikipedia]
-- I can recommend all "What's new in Swift..." articles by [Paul Hudson](https://twitter.com/twostraws) where the most important changes for each Swift version are explained.
+- I can recommend all "What’s new in Swift..." articles by [Paul Hudson](https://twitter.com/twostraws) where the most important changes for each Swift version are explained.
 You can find them on [Hacking With Swift](https://www.hackingwithswift.com).

 <h2 id="structs-vs-classes">Structs vs Classes</h2>